dadav/gorge/README.md

 You put your modules in the directory `~/.gorge/modules/$module/$release.tar.gz` and gorge will send them to incoming requests from puppet or r10k.
-If the module is not found locally it will forward to request (if configured) to an upstream forge.
+If the module is not found locally it will forward the request (if configured) to an upstream forge.
-The result of this upstream request will be cached for one day (if not disabled with `--no-cache`).
+The results will be cached for one day (if not disabled with `--no-cache`).
 Usually the request results in a module tarball being downloaded.
 You can set `--import-proxied-releases` to automatically import them in your `~/.gorge/modules` directory.